 About

-I’m Colin Caprani, from Dublin, Ireland, and am a lecturer in Structural Engineering at the Dublin Institute of Technology.
+I’m Colin Caprani, from Dublin, Ireland, and am a Senior Lecturer in Structural Engineering at Monash University, Melbourne Australia, previously at Dublin Institute of Technology, Ireland.
 This site primarily represents my professional activities, and so I’ll elaborate on my background:

 Education